/ seo-glossary / What Is Local Pack? SEO Glossary

 Best Practices for Ranking in the Local Pack

-Claim and fully optimize your Google Business Profile.
-Fill out every field: business name, address, phone number, website, categories (primary and secondary), hours, attributes, products, services, and description.
+Claim, verify, and fully optimize your Google Business Profile.
+Verification matters first: Google says verifying your business "tells Google that you're authorized to represent the business, so it's more likely to show up in search results."
+Then fill out every field: business name, address, phone number, website, categories (primary and secondary), hours, attributes, products, services, and description.
+Google notes that "businesses with complete and accurate information are easier to match with the right searches."
 Upload high-quality photos of your business, products, and team.
-An incomplete profile signals to Google that the business may not be active or trustworthy.

 Choose your categories carefully.
 Your primary category is the single most important ranking factor for the local pack.
 Be specific rather than broad.
 "Personal Injury Attorney" will outperform "Lawyer" for personal injury searches.
 Add all relevant secondary categories as well.